-- Have a garage sale to get rid of anything that you don’t need to bring — this is great for kids’ items that they’ve outgrown or no longer use.
+- Have a garage sale to get rid of anything that you don’t need to bring.
+This is great for kids’ items that they’ve outgrown or no longer use.
 “Hippy Milspouse” Kara has tips for getting rid of stuff you don’t need (aka “a guide for hoarders”).
-She lives it because she has left her home in Vermont for deployment in Korea.
+She loves it because she has left her home in Vermont for deployment in Korea.

 - Although you’ve packed on your own, hiring help to load the truck is a huge help.

 Things will be frenetic when you arrive.
 Regardless of how organized you are, you need to anticipate a little chaos on the first day or two.
-That’s why one of our favorite tips from the blog brigade at Military OneSource is to have a “first-day box” that is well-stocked with like batteries, electronics chargers, night lights, tools and other move-in essentials.
+That’s why one of our favorite tips is to have a “first-day box” that is well-stocked with like batteries, electronics chargers, night lights, tools and other move-in essentials.

 One mom says her favorite trick for a PCS move is to use duct tape in bright colors to mark every box and piece of furniture.
 She codes by room (kitchen, each child’s bedroom, playroom, etc.).
 When she arrives, she places a piece of the corresponding tape on each door jamb so that the movers know exactly where to place each item.
 Then, when she unpacks in her new home, everything is accessible and easy to place.

 Are you laughing yet?
-Anyone who has moved with kids will tell you that having those beloved little nuggets along makes for a trip that is, um, tiring (to say the least).
+Anyone who has moved with kids will tell you that it makes for a tiring trip.
 However, Military Spouse contributor Stacy Huisman is full of advice for preparing your kids and for the actual trip.
 She says: